 worries about Cyprus' bailout hurt demand.

-Italian center-left leader Pier Luigi Bersani will report to
+Italian centre-left leader Pier Luigi Bersani will report to

 President Giorgio Napolitano by Thursday on the outcome of talks

 with other parties about forming a government.

 Cyprus, meanwhile, is to impose a ban on cashing checks and